ashawkat/mix-match-bundle-for-woocommerce/readme.txt

 **⚠️ IMPORTANT: This plugin requires WooCommerce to be installed and active.**

-**Mix & Match Bundle for WooCommerce** empowers you to create highly customizable product bundles with intelligent tiered discount promotions.
+**Bundle Builder for WooCommerce** empowers you to create highly customizable product bundles with intelligent tiered discount promotions.
 Boost your average order value (AOV) by incentivizing customers to purchase more items with attractive quantity-based discounts.

 Perfect for WooCommerce stores looking to increase sales through bundle deals, volume discounts, and mix-and-match promotions!